Wide-angle Image Rectification: A Survey: Introduction

-There are two main wide-angle image rectification approaches: camera calibration-based methods and distortion model-based methods.
-The former try to estimate the intrinsic and extrinsic parameters of the camera model representing how a point in the 3D world is mapped to a corresponding point in the image.
-This process is also known as camera calibration, where distortion coefficients can be estimated as a part of the intrinsic parameters of a wide FOV camera \citep{heikkila_FourstepCameraCalibration_1997}.
-Camera calibration has been studied for decades \citep{Brown71close-rangecamera} since seminal works were proposed in \citep{zhang_FlexibleNewTechnique_2000}, and detailed reviews and comparisons of these methods can be found in \citep{caprile_UsingVanishingPoints_1990,clarke_DevelopmentCameraCalibration_1998}.
-Camera calibration of stereo vision systems \citep{sid-ahmed_DualCameraCalibration_1990,gennery1979stereo} and moving camera systems \citep{maybank_TheorySelfcalibrationMoving_1992} have also been studied, as have the calibration of fisheye cameras \citep{shah_SimpleCalibrationProcedure_1994,shah_IntrinsicParameterCalibration_1996,kannala_GenericCameraCalibration_2004} and omnidirectional cameras \citep{mei_SingleViewPoint_2007}.
-Self-calibration has also been studied in the scenario where calibration using objects with known 3D shapes is unavailable \citep{faugeras_CameraSelfcalibrationTheory_1992,maybank_TheorySelfcalibrationMoving_1992,fraser_DigitalCameraSelfcalibration_1997,kang_CatadioptricSelfcalibration_2000}.
-Generic methods for more than one type of camera have also been proposed; for example, \cite{kannala_GenericCameraModel_2006} studied a generic camera model and calibration method for both conventional and wide FOV cameras, while \cite{urban_ImprovedWideangleFisheye_2015}reported a new calibration procedure for wide FOV cameras based on a comprehensive performance evaluation across several datasets.
-Once the camera parameters are calibrated, they can be used to rectify the wide-angle image according to the camera model, as surveyed in \citep{hughes_ReviewGeometricDistortion_2008,puig_CalibrationOmnidirectionalCameras_2012,zhang_SurveyCatadioptricOmnidirectional_2013}.
+Generic methods for more than one type of camera have also been proposed.
+For example, \cite{kannala_GenericCameraModel_2006} studied a generic camera model and calibration method for both conventional and wide FOV cameras, while \cite{urban_ImprovedWideangleFisheye_2015} reported a new calibration procedure for wide FOV cameras based on a comprehensive performance evaluation across several datasets.
+Once the camera parameters (including the distortion parameters) are calibrated, they can be used to rectify the wide-angle image according to the camera model, as surveyed in \citep{hughes_ReviewGeometricDistortion_2008,puig_CalibrationOmnidirectionalCameras_2012,zhang_SurveyCatadioptricOmnidirectional_2013}.